University of Nevada, Reno. College of Education Records

 In 2020, the name of the college was changed to the College of Education and Human Development.

 William E. Sparkman was a professor of Educational Leadership at the University of Nevada, Reno (UNR) from 1998-2018.
 He taught graduate courses in several areas of education law, including public schools, special education, higher education, and sports law.
-His research expertise focused on issues at the intersection of school finance and the law including the constitutional theories of school finance litigation.
+His research expertise focused on issues at the intersection of school finance and the law, including the constitutional theories of school finance litigation.
 Most recently, he reframed his research interests to include more emphasis on emerging legal issues in higher education.
 Sparkman served as a consultant to local school boards and to various branches of state government.
-He holds the following degrees from the University of Florida including a B.A.
+He holds degrees from the University of Florida including a B.A.
 (History), M.Ed. and a Ph.D. in Educational Administration.
-He also holds lifetime professional certificates from Texas in the areas of secondary social studies, mid-management administration, supervision, and the school superintendent.
+He also holds lifetime professional certificates from Texas in the areas of secondary social studies, mid-management administration, supervision, and school superintendent.
 Just prior to retirement, he served on the Board of Directors of WestEd and was a member of WestEd's Management Committee.